CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Syntax: .byte ABS-EXPR,....

-Put byte values into current section.
+Emit byte values.
 If any expression is empty then an assembler stores 0 and warns about empty expression.
 If expression will give a value that can not be stored in byte then an assembler warn about that.

 ### .data

-Syntax: .data

-Go to `.data` section or if that section doesn't exists create it.
+Go to `.data` section.
+If this section doesn't exist assembler create it.

 ### .double